 Plaster Walls are worth saving and painting

-Plaster walls are harder than the modern drywall, but it is great to save them, and that will probably cost you less in the end.
+Plaster walls are harder to prep and paint than modern drywall, but it is great to save them, and it will probably cost you less in the end.
 Often plaster walls have a lot of lime so mold cannot grow in them.
-Great news.
+Plus…Character.

-This plaster wall is usually cracked but is worth saving.
+Plaster walls are usually cracked but are worth saving.
 If the plaster wall is still firm and has just separated from the backing “lath” which was usually cedar strips, you just need to re-attach with drywall screws.
 This will cause some cracking which you just patch up with spackle (sand all when dry).
 The products you need are all below.

 Painting plaster walls in 5 steps

 - Use a putty knife to remove any loose plaster.
-If you see a brown discoloration, that is probably water stain from years of moisture and maybe leaks in the roof etc. You’ll have to prime that with a white pigmented shellac such as spray Kilz or liquid Kilz or a good product called 1-2-3.
-For mold, it’s the primer you see here, (comes in quart or gallon), but please read my post about mold resistant paint.
+If you see a brown discoloration, that is probably a water stain from years of moisture and maybe leaks in the roof, etc. You’ll have to prime that with a stain-blocking primer such as Kilz Premium or a good product called 1-2-3.
+For mold, it’s the primer you see here, (comes in quart or gallon), but please read my post about mold-resistant paint.

-- One trick is to fill tiny cracks with a paint-able caulk.
-It’s faster, and it gives a little whereas other spackle and mud compounds will not.
-You have to assume those cracks will keep moving.
+- One trick is to fill tiny cracks with paintable caulk.
+It’s faster, and it stretches a little whereas other spackle and mud compounds will not.
+You have to assume those cracks will keep moving over years.

-- Patch the hole with pre-mixed drywall compound and give it a day or so to dry, and add a second or even 3rd coat if the dried patch keeps shrinking.
-Deep patches will shrink no way around that.
+- Patch the hole with a pre-mixed drywall compound and give it a day or so to dry, and add a second or even 3rd coat if the dried patch keeps shrinking.
+Deep patches will shrink: no way around that.

 - Large repairs will need tape and you can find how to do that in this post on preparing walls for paint.

-- Sand with rough then transition to finer sandpaper and prime with drywall primer pictured above (only one coat is needed in most cases).
+- Sand with rough (100), then transition to, finer sandpaper (120) and then prime with drywall primer pictured above (only one coat is needed in most cases).